Research Associate III

 Hurricane Research Division-CIMAS

 Miami, FL 33149

-Kathryn Sellwood has scientific interests in the collection, evaluation and assimillation of observations obtained using NOAA aircraft and remote sensing platforms in the inner core region of tropical cyclones.
+Kathryn Sellwood has scientific interests in the collection, evaluation and assimilation of observations obtained using NOAA aircraft and remote sensing platforms in the inner core region of tropical cyclones.
 Her research focuses on optimizing the use of these observations for the application of ensemble data assimilation to the problem of numerical prediction of tropical cyclone intensity.
-Kathryn has been working in the Hurricane Research Division as a contractor with the University of Miami's Cooperative Institute for Marine and Atmospheric Studies since shortly after her completion of a Masters of Science degree in Meteorology and Physical Oceanogragphy from U.M. in 2007.
+Kathryn has been working in the Hurricane Research Division as a contractor with the University of Miami's Cooperative Institute for Marine and Atmospheric Studies since shortly after her completion of a Master of Science degree in Meteorology and Physical Oceanogragphy from U.M. in 2007.

 Current Research Projects